Feliks Topolski

-Feliks Topolski RA (14 August 1907 – 24 August 1989) was a Polish expressionist painter and draughtsman working primarily in the United Kingdom.
+Feliks Topolski (14 August 1907 – 24 August 1989) was a Polish expressionist painter and draughtsman working primarily in the United Kingdom.

 Biography

 Feliks Topolski was born on 14 August 1907 in Warsaw, Poland.
 He studied in the Academy of Fine Arts in Warsaw, and trained as an artillery officer.
 Later he studied and worked in Italy and France, and eventually he moved to Britain in 1935 after being commissioned to record King George V's silver jubilee.
 He opened a studio near Waterloo station, which later became an exhibition and then a café-bar featuring his art.
 He married twice, first to Marian Everall and then Caryl J. Stanley.
 In 1939 the George Bernard Shaw plays In Good King Charles's Golden Days and Geneva were published with illustrations by Topolski, bringing his work to a wider audience in the United Kingdom.